5th annual international ethics conference on the past and future of the Columbia River

 At the time of first contact between indigenous people and Lewis & Clark, and then later British explorer David Thompson, the Columbia River was perhaps the richest salmon river on earth.

-In two centuries – the blink of an eye – the forces of Manifest Destiny brought catastrophic change.
-Dams, while bringing benefits for many, also carried devastating consequences for the river, life that depends on the river, and river people.
+Dams, while bringing benefits for many, wrought massive environmental destruction and wrenching change for life that depends on the river.
 Without consulting tribes and First Nations, the federal governments of the U.S. and Canada along with the Provincial B.C. government negotiated the Columbia River Treaty and ratified it in 1964.

 Not surprisingly for an international river treaty negotiated during the 1950s (and without including indigenous people in treaty decisions) the Columbia River Treaty has only two purposes: generating hydropower and flood risk management.